Sakshi-25/Hoaxify/README.md

 ### Modelling

-I fit 4 models to the training set, with testing accuracy of the models being:
+I have fit 4 models to the training set, with testing accuracy of the models being:

 - Logistic Regression (91.16%)
 - Naive Bayes (82.32%)